devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 As seen, there are lots of variations that can be found.
 - Punctuations
-- Hashtags
+- Hashtags (the sign, #)
 - username
 - Unicode
 - Links

-Since these stuff (except punctuations) are not useful to humans, they must be removed.
+Since these stuff (except punctuations) does not contribute to understanding of the tweet for humans, they must be removed.

-## Preprocessing - Cleaning the texts!
+## Preprocessing - Cleaning the texts.
 ```python
 def cleaning(tweet_text, df):
     temp = []